May 31 will be recognized as Amaia Alysse Edmond Day after unanimous council vote

-Beginning in 2022, May 31 will be officially known as Amaia Alysse Edmond Day, in honor a 7-year-old whose gifts saved seven lives after hers was tragically cut short.
+Beginning in 2022, May 31 will be officially known as Amaia Alysse Edmond Day, in honor a 7-year-old whose gifts saved five lives after hers was tragically cut short.

 “I’m so extremely grateful,” said John Edmund, Amaia’s father.
 “I want everyone to realize how important it is to donate.
 Consider the Gift of Life.
 There are so many people out there in need and this is such a beautiful way to give back.”

 Councilwoman Patricia Spitzley drafted the resolution, which was approved unanimously by the full council earlier this year.
 She said she hoped it would help put the spotlight on the need for people to sign up as organ donors, and the good donation can do.